Disalg-ICS-NJU/zookeeper-tla-spec/low-level-spec/mixed-spec/verification-statistics.md

 ## Verification statistics of model checking
 We use two mode for verifying Zab Protocol: model-checking mode and simulation mode.
 We terminate model checking when cost time exceeds 24 hours.

-For invariant properties checked in model checking, besides invariants defined in protocol-spec, we define four invariants in test spec:
+For invariant properties checked in model checking, besides invariants defined in protocol-spec, we define four invariants in the mixed-grained spec:

     -   ProcessConsistency: Client will not read a stale value
     -   MonotonicRead: When Follower completes log recovery, the Follower log is the prefix substring of the Leader log